ereyesherrera/web_scraping_project/MACXC_dataViz.md

 <img src="MACXC_dataViz_files/figure-html/unnamed-chunk-20-1.png" width="1440" />

-We can also visualize race perfromance using the data we gathered above on average time and average gap for every meet for every year.
+We can also visualize race performance using the data we gathered above on average time and average gap for every meet for every year.
 The plot below shows the average time for every meet across all four years.
 Again, those races that were not an 8k distance (now including 4 mile and 5k races) were place at the beginning fo the plot (going left to right) to avoid any misonceptions about the time.

 In this plot, we can observe that the 2018 and 2019 years ran less in meets than in 2017 or 2016 teams, which may be a factor in why their gaps were much better.
-The 2018 team's times stayed very consistent, whiel the 2019 team had slightly more variability in times.
+The 2018 team's times stayed very consistent, while the 2019 team had slightly more variability in times.
+The second plot communicates the same information except all the years are visualized on the same plot, making it easier for comparison

 ```r